luisdavid64/MRI-Implicit-Neural-Representations/README.md

 undersampling: grid-2*1

 ```
-Note: In order to use line sampling, we have not implemented seperate implementation but it uses our grid sampling code so
+Note: Line sampling has not been implemented separately; instead, it utilizes our grid sampling code.
+So:

 For Column sampling use grid-n*1  where n is the accelartion in column axis

 For Row sampling use grid-1*n     where n is the accelartion in row axis

 ## Special Batching For Undersampling: